angular/angular/aio/content/guide/dependency-injection-in-action.md

 </div>

 Users want to see the heroes in alphabetical order.
-Rather than modify the original component, sub-class it and create a `SortedHeroesComponent` that sorts the heroes before presenting them.
+Rather than modify the original component, subclass it and create a `SortedHeroesComponent` that sorts the heroes before presenting them.
 The `SortedHeroesComponent` lets the base class fetch the heroes.

 Unfortunately, Angular cannot inject the `HeroService` directly into the base class.